ConEmu/ConEmu.github.io/en/Installation.md

 and it does not draw any text on graphical canvas at all.

 ### The workarounds  {#mactype-workaround}
-* Use ‘Load with MacTray’ + ‘Standalong loading mode’ instead of ‘Registry’ or ‘Service’.
+* Use â€˜Load with MacTrayâ€™ + â€˜Standalong loading modeâ€™
+  instead of â€˜Registryâ€™ or â€˜Serviceâ€™.
 * Or add `ConEmuC.exe` and `ConEmuC64.exe` to MacType exclusion list, if exclusion lists works for you.